charliecalvert/CloudNotes/Assignments/Cloud9Intro.md

 ## Configure .bashrc

+If you are doing the simplified assignment you can stop here.

 There are a few commands you should run to set up node to work the way we prefer.
 Begin by running the following in the bash shell:

 ```